 Telephonic surveys involve asking questions about the survey through direct calls or messages.
 Digital surveys through ‘Google forms’ are also commonly used these days.
 Telephone and digital surveys are easy to conduct, and they do not consume much time.
-However, they have many limitations such as the results obtained through them are not much reliable because in this method the researcher does not have proper evidence of certain factors like respondents’ age, gender, and qualifications, etc., and also chances are, that the respondents may have given the manipulative or vague answers.
+However, they have many limitations such as the results obtained through them are not much reliable because in this method the researcher does not have proper evidence of certain factors like respondents’ age, gender, and qualifications, etc., and the respondents may have given the manipulative or vague answers.

 7. Psychological Testing

 Psychological testing is also known as psychometrics.
 Psychological tests are scientifically proven and standardized tests that are constructed by psychologists.
 These are used to assess the various characteristics of humans such as attitude, aptitude, personality, intelligence quotient, and emotional quotient.
 There are many psychological tests available these days such as aptitude testing, mental health assessment, educational testing, personality assessment, etc., which are used for different purposes.
 The multiple-choice questions (MCQs) of the psychological tests are carefully designed, and the factors like gender, age, class, qualification, etc., are considered before conducting these tests.
 Psychological tests can be conducted offline (pen-paper-based) or online (digital format), depending upon the applicability and availability.
 The necessary part of the psychological tests is that the participants or the subjects, upon whom the test is conducted, should be properly informed about the testing procedure, and proper instructions about marking or filling the test, time durations of the test, should be verbally provided to them for their better understanding.
 These tests are constructed by following a systematic approach and three important factors, i.e., validity, reliability, and norms.
 These are briefly discussed below,